Albrtito/ObsidianNotes/02 - Atomic/1725968193 - Intro to networking.md

 + We can loose packets
 + More users with packets but we **need bandwith to make it smooth**
 + Circuit gives and stable and constant connection with no changes.

+***
+Organisation of all of this package traffic and connections is complex, the easiest thing to do is divide it into smaller more maleable parts, this parts are called **layers,** more about them in [[1726572508 - The network stack|The network stack]].